-Special Classes of Employment and Special Types of Payments Treatment Under Employment Taxes Income Tax Withholding Social Security and Medicare Federal Unemployment Service not in the course of the employer's trade or business, other than on a farm operated for profit or for household employment in private homes.
-Withhold only if employee earns \$50 or more in cash in a quarter and works on 24 or more different days in that quarter or in the preceding quarter.
+Special Classes of Employment and Special Types of Payments Treatment Under Employment Taxes Income Tax Withholding Social Security and Medicare Federal Unemployment Service not in the course of the employer's trade or business, other than on a farm operated for profit or for household employment in private homes. usiness, other than on a farm Withhold only if employee earns \$50 or more in cash in a quarter and works on 24 or more different days in that quarter or in the preceding quarter.
 Taxable if employee receives \$100 or more in cash in a calendar year.
 Taxable only if employee earns \$50 or more in cash in a quarter and works on 24 or more different days in that quarter or in the preceding quarter.
 Sick pay.
 See Publication 15-A for more information.
-Withhold Exempt after end of 6 calendar months after the calendar month employee last worked for employer.
-Stuc etc.: dents, scholars, trainees, teachers, 1.
-Student enrolled and regularly attending classes, performing services for: a.
-Private school, college, or university Withhold Exempt Exempt Auxiliary nonprofit organization operated for and controlled by school, college, or university.
+Withhold Exempt after end of 6 calendar months after the calend month employee last worked for employer.
+Stuc etc.: scholars, trainees, teachers, 1. ent enrolled and regularly attending ses, performing services for: a.
+Private school, college, or university.
+Withhold Exempt Exempt b.
+Auxiliary nonprofit organization operated for and controlled by school, college, or university.
 Withhold Exempt unless services are covered by a section 218 (Social Security Act) agreement.
-Exempt c.
-Public school, college, or university.
+Exempt C. Public school, college, or university.
 Withhold Exempt unless services are covered by a section 218 (Social Security Act) agreement.
-Exempt 2.
-Full-time student performing service for academic credit, combining instruction with work experience as an integral part of the program.
+Exempt 2. acad with time student performing service for lemic credit, combining instruction work experience as an integral part e program.
 Withhold Taxable Exempt unless program was established for or on behalf of an employer or group of employers.
-3. Student nurse performing part-time services for nominal earnings at hospital as incidental part of training.
+3. servi ent nurse performing part-time ices for nominal earnings at hospital cidental part of training.
 Withhold Exempt Exempt 4.
-Student employed by organized camps.
-Withhold Taxable Exempt 5.
-Student, scholar, trainee, teacher, etc., as nonimmigrant alien under section 101(a)(15)(F), (J), (M), or (Q) of Immigration and Nationality Act (that is, aliens holding F-1, J-1, M-1, or Q-1 visas).
+Stud ent employed by organized camps.
+Withhold Taxable Exempt 5. as no 101(Immi ent, scholar, trainee, teacher, etc., onimmigrant alien under section a)(15)(F), (J), (M), or (Q) of igration and Nationality Act (that is, s holding F-1, J-1, M-1, or Q-1 s).
 Withhold unless excepted by regulations.
 Exempt if service is performed for purpose specified in section 101(a)(15)(F), (J), (M), or (Q) of Immigration and Nationality Act.
 However, these taxes may apply if the employee becomes a resident alien.
 See the special residency tests for exempt individuals in chapter 1 of Publication 519.
 Supplemental unemployment compensation plan benefits.
 Withhold Exempt under certain conditions.
-See Publication 15-A. Tips :: 1.
-If \$20 or more in a month.
+See Publication 15-A Tips : 1.
+0 or more in a month.
 Withhold Taxable Taxable for all tips reported in writing to employer.
-2. If less than \$20 in a month.
-See section 6 for more information.
-Exempt Exempt Exempt Worker's compensation.
-Exempt Exempt Exempt • •
+2. s than \$20 in a month.
+See on 6 for more information.
+Exempt Exempt Exempt Wor ker's compensation.
+Exempt Exempt Exempt